mneresc/react-native-map-template/README.md

 ## React-Native Template With Map
 In this project the intention was to create a proof of concept to show as fast as possible an APP made in a hybrid platform presenting maps and some points.
-The standarts for React are not the best but the gradle config and required libs of android.
+The standarts for React are not the best but the gradle config and required libs of android are instaled.

 ### Suporte